 Refer to the Application tab for more details

 Explore and experience India's vibrant traditional medicine systems in the context of rapid economic growth and health policy reform.

 This program will introduce you to many of India’s healthcare systems.
 You will examine many of the social, economic, cultural, and legal paradigms that provide a context for healthcare service delivery in India.
 You will consider how policy and practice link together to either support or hinder specific health systems and how uneven access to modern healthcare may affect the sustainability of traditional systems.

 Students who participate in this program take two courses:

-For a course descriptions and syllabi, please consult SIT's program webpage.
+Credit earned on this program will be treated as transfer credit .
+For course descriptions and syllabi, please consult SIT's program webpage.

-For program dates, please consult SIT's program webpage.
+For program dates, please consult SIT's Program page.

 1111 University Capitol Centre

 Iowa City, IA 52242

 The program is based in New Delhi, India’s central hub for policymakers and organizations active in both health and human rights.
 Greater New Delhi is home to more than three hundred international and more than a thousand local NGOs actively involved in the health and development sector.
 The National Human Rights Commission, National Commission for Women, and other rights-focused organizations are headquartered in New Delhi.
 You will be encouraged to utilize the city’s many academic institutions and resources, including its excellent libraries, to advance your learning.